nrwl/nx/docs/shared/recipes/plugins/project-graph-plugins.md

 #### Example (extending projects / adding targets)

-A plugin can also be written to modify existing projects.
+When writing a plugin to add support for some tooling, it may need to add a target to an existing project.
+For example, our @nx/jest plugin adds a target to the project for running Jest tests.
+This is done by checking for the presence of a jest configuration file, and if it is present, adding a target to the project.

 Most of Nx's first party plugins are written to add a target to a given project based on the configuration files present for that project.
 The below example shows how a plugin could add a target to a project based on the presence of a `tsconfig.json` file.

 ```typescript {% fileName="/my-plugin/index.ts" %}
 export const createNodes: CreateNodes = [